 The show connects with audience members all over the globe and has a growing legion of die-hards who show up after each and every game.

 Over the years, the podcast has evolved from a once-per-week show to one that delivers multiple episodes per game week with full in-depth game previews.
+Additionally, the team has grown into a staff comprised of both podcast hosts and writers, which has made Da Bears Brothers the place to get top-notch content created by fans.

 About the hosts